-Emma-Louise Nicholls has been Deputy Keeper of Natural History at the Horniman since July 2016, managing the osteology, palaeontology and geology collections, as well as raising the profile of the natural history collections through social media, events, Subject Specialist Networks and conference presentations.
+Dr Emma Nicholls has been Deputy Keeper of Natural History at the Horniman since July 2016.
+She is the curator in charge of the osteology, palaeontology, and geology collections, and uses her specialism in these areas to raise the profile of the Natural History collections through social media, events, subject specialist networks and conference presentations.

-She holds a PhD in Palaeobiology from University College London, an MSc in Palaeobiology from The University of Bristol and an MSc in Geology from The University of Birmingham.
-She is a member of the Natural Sciences Collections Association, the Palaeontological Association and Geological Curators’ Group, as well as The Shark Trust and Save the Rhino.
-She is also a scientific contributor to the Ask a Biologist Q&A website and to ARKive.
+She holds a Ph.D. in Palaeobiology from University College London, an M.Sc. in Palaeobiology from The University of Bristol and an M.Sci. in Geology from The University of Birmingham.
+She is on the committee of both the Natural Sciences Collections Association and the Geological Curators’ Group, and is a member of the Palaeontological Association and the Society for the History of Natural History, as well as Save the Rhino, The Shark Trust, and the Gorilla Organisation.

-Emma-Louise has previously worked as Curator of Science and Nature for the Zayed National Museum in the United Arab Emirates, based at the British Museum in London; as Curatorial Assistant at the Grant Museum of Zoology; and in collections management and archiving roles at the Lapworth Museum of Geology.
+Emma’s previous positions have been as Curator of Science and Nature for the Zayed National Museum in the United Arab Emirates, based at the British Museum in London; as Curatorial Assistant at the Grant Museum of Zoology; and in collections management and archive roles at the Lapworth Museum of Geology.
+During her time at university, she also held volunteer roles at Bristol City Museum and Art Gallery, the Sedgwick Museum of Geology, Florida Museum of Natural History, and the Natural History Museum London.

-Her hobbies include building amusing dioramas out of Lego and watching monster B-movies.
-She is a sci-fi fan, especially of the 1960s Star Trek TV series and the Predator film franchise, and has amassed a rather substantial Predator figure collection.
+Her hobbies include volunteering in rhino conservation, building dioramas out of her extensive Lego collection and watching monster movies.
+Emma is a huge Sci-Fi fan, with a particular love of Star Trek (the original television series) and the Predator film franchise.

 - Patterns in cohabiting shark and ray trophic-groups, in both modern and fossil faunas